 Web – Gmail

 Gmail has improved recently, it is Google’s obvious play to be the centre point / the canonical option to work from.
 Gmail is getting smarter at filtering emails and allowing you to quickly read attachments and quick response, especially with AMP-based emails.
-I use different browsers for different clients, so Gmail tends to work best outside of Safari as like all Google products it resources heavy.
+I use different browsers for different clients, so Gmail tends to work best outside of Safari as like all Google products it is resources heavy.
 Firefox and Chrome (or Brave) work best.

 📧 Mobile Email